tisnik/python-programming-courses/BDD/BDD_en.md

 ### Tables

-* Tables has two functions in Gherkin
+* Tables has two purposes in Gherkin language
     - specify list of values used later in tests
     - specify multiple tests with the same sentences, but with different parameters/variables.

+---

 ### Tables